material-motion/material-motion/README.md

 ## Evolution

 This book is in a very early drafting phase.
-We expect it to evolve over time.
+It will evolve over time.

 Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to this book.
 Feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in-line.